vikash938/diamond_price_pridiction_app/README.md

 ### Data Description ###

-The data we will be using for this project is the [Diamonds](https://www.kaggle.com/datasets/shivam2503/diamonds) dataset, which is publicly available via Kaggle.
+The data we will be using for this project is the Diamonds.csv dataset(dataset available on kaggele), which is publicly available via Kaggle.
 It contains 53940 observations, and 10 features in the dataset.

 ### Tools ###

-- **Pandas** for accessing the data, and preparing the it for modeling.
+- **Pandas** for accessing the data, and data preparing the it for modeling.

 - **XGBoost** for creating a gradient-boosted regression model.

-- **Streamlit** for creating a frontend application
+- **Streamlit** for creating a frontend application to show the user.